Leading the Future Conference

 This session will highlight the wellbeing factors that contribute to resilient leadership, and enable and sustain transformational leadership.
 Self-leadership and mindfulness practices will be explored as everyday tools for enhancing wellbeing, building resilience and navigating the inevitable challenges that leaders face.
 Rooted in self leadership, transformational leadership is committed to inspiring and creating the changes necessary for wellbeing to flourish in our organizations and communities.
 Research will also be explored that correlates increased employee engagement and customer satisfaction with organizations that support wellbeing cultures.
 Time will be allocated for panelists and participants to share ideas for supporting resilient and transformational leaders, in our workplaces and communities.

-Please contact Molly Buss (firstname.lastname@example.org) as far in advance as possible if you require accommodations or if you have any questions or comments.
+Please contact Molly Buss (firstname.lastname@example.org) if you have any questions relating to this past event.

 Nancy Greatix Manley

 Since 1992, Nancy has led Human Resources for Room & Board, an Omni-channel retailer of classic contemporary home furnishings that achieves annual sales in excess of $400 million.
 She also serves as a member of Room & Board's Advisory Board.
 They provide vision, strategic direction and financial oversight for Room & Board.
 Nancy provides expertise and innovative leadership in business strategy and visioning, culture-based leadership development, performance management, wellness and staff member engagement.
 Her efforts are laser-focused on preserving Room & Board's core philosophies and business culture while stimulating growth.
 Nancy guides a team whose purpose is to foster a work environment that supports a staff member's desire to do good work and contribute to the success of the business, while creating an environment that enhances the wellbeing of each individual.
 Room & Board has consistently been recognized by leading employee engagement surveys as a top employer.